-HILE MUCH DESERVED ATTENTION has gone to the 200th anniversary of the January 8, 1815 American victory at the Battle of New Orleans, this year also marks the 50th anniversary of two less-remembered losses near the Chalmette battlefield.
-They were vestiges of opposite ends of antebellum Creole society: one a tiny hamlet of poor black families, the other an opulent plantation mansion.
+While much deserved attention this week has gone to the 200th anniversary of the American victory at the Battle of New Orleans, this year also marks the 50th anniversary of two less-remembered losses near the Chalmette battlefield.
+They were vestiges of opposite ends of antebellum Creole society, one a tiny hamlet of poor black families, the other an opulent plantation mansion.

 Both survived a century after the Civil War, and both were obliterated in 1965.